vsternbach/angularjs-typescript-webpack/README.md

 This project is an application skeleton for [AngularJS](http://angularjs.org/) 1.5 web app using new component syntax and typescript.

-It uses two different budnling systems webpack and systemjs, use the appropriate branch.
+It uses two different bunling systems webpack and systemjs, use the appropriate branch.

 Webpack branch has support for importing sass styles inline in the modules, for system js external stylesheets should be used, it has support for inline imports only with jspm.